qvl/sleepto/readme.md

     The condition flags take one or more value each.
     Values are separated by comma.

+    Note that conditions match not the current, but the next possible match.
+    When the current date is March 2017 and you run 'sleepto -month 3' the execution time is March 1, 2018.

     A command can be specified optionally.
     All arguments following the command are passed to it.